Living Poems

 Please use the buttons thus:

-* To buy: If you purchase my book here I get a higher percentage of sales.
+* To buy: A button for each book.
+If you purchase them here I get a higher percentage of sales.

 Rain rhythms